spinnaker/spinnaker/docs/commands.md

 This can only be set when --kinds is empty or not set.
  * `--omit-namespaces`: (*Default*: `[]`) A list of namespaces this Spinnaker account cannot deploy to or cache.
 This can only be set when --namespaces is empty or not set.
+ * `--only-spinnaker-managed`: (V2 Only) When true, Spinnaker will only cache/display applications that have been created by Spinnaker; as opposed to attempting to configure applications for resources already present in Kubernetes.
  * `--provider-version`: Some providers support multiple versions/release tracks.
 This allows you to pick the version of the provider (not the resources it manages) to run within Spinnaker.
  * `--read-permissions`: A user must have at least one of these roles in order to view this account's cloud resources.
  * `--remove-docker-registry`: Remove this docker registry from the list of docker registries to use as a source of images.